Bollinger R.D. 2008

 Tasted by Alfavin

-Experience with similar vintages teaches us that the distinct acidity and yeasty perlage will perfectly integrate into the silky palate in the coming years, and the aromas, reminiscent of nougat, gianduja, dried apricots, and roasted coffee, will become even more expressive.
+Experience with similar vintages tells us: the pronounced acidity and yeasty mousse will integrate perfectly into a silky, creamy palate over the coming years.
+Aromas of nougat, gianduja, dried apricots and roasted coffee will become even more expressive.

 Ratings